mui/material-ui/docs/data/joy/components/typography/typography.md

 ### Title and body

-Aside from the heading typographic levels, the Typography component provides `title-*` and `body-*` type levels.
+Aside from the heading typographic levels, the Typography component also provides the `title-*` and `body-*` type levels.

-To ensure a good UI balance and information hierarchy, we recommend combining them using the same size or a lower one.
+To ensure proper information hierarchy, we recommend combining them using either the same size or a lower one.
 For example, using `title-lg` with `body-lg` or `title-md` with `body-sm`.

 {{"demo": "TypographyTitleBody.js"}}